dltxio/idem-old/README.md

 ### Step 4:

 A user makes a claim that is substantiated with supporting evidence such as a government issued document, utilities bill or such.
+These claims are then verified by a third party, who returns a signed JSON object that can the be used again.

-1. Submit your claim with supporting documentation to a trusted provider signed with an ETH public / private key pair
+1. Submit your claim with supporting documentation
+2. Block ID then verifies this information with a to a trusted provider signed with an ETH public / private key pair and X-059 SSL certificate
 2. Add documents to the contract as a claim
 3. Authenticate with compatible services